Skip Navigation

 Cory Silverberg

 Raised in the 1970s by a children's librarian and a sex therapist, CORY SILVERBERG grew up to be a sex educator, an author, and queer person who smiles a lot when they talk.
 Cory received a master's degree in education from the Ontario Institute for Studies in Education at the University of Toronto.
-Cory is the co-author of four books, including the ALA Stonewall Honor Book Sex Is a Funny Word and What Makes a Baby, both with Fiona Smyth.
+Cory is the co-author of four books, including You Know, Sex, ALA Stonewall Honor Book Sex Is a Funny Word, and What Makes a Baby, both with Fiona Smyth.
 Cory's life is full of kids.
 All of them know where babies come from.
 Some know more.

 Fiona Smyth